TiagoMartinhoS/pa-iscde-tfmss1/README.md

-# Search component
+# Search Component

-This a search component meant to be integrated with PIDESCO for the Advanced programming course project.
+This is a search component meant to be integrated with PIDESCO for the Advanced Programming course project. <br>
-In Phase 2 this component should be able to provide its own service for other components to use.
+In Phase 2 it should be able to provide its own service for other components to use.